furagu/vargs-callback/README.md

 }
 ```

-This juggling is actually not what you want your function to do, this is just a workaround of JavaScript function arguments implementation.
-There should be a way to do variable arguments clearly.
+This parameter juggling is not what you actually want your function to do, it's just a workaround of the JavaScript function arguments implementation.
+There should be a way to get rid of it.

 ## Bad Solutions

-There are some libraries providing the solution by processing arguments object.
+There are some libraries built to process the arguments object.
 It ends up with another boilerplate like this:

 ```js
 function openTheDoor() {